Notification vs. Formally Filing a Claim: Know the Difference

 Courts and insurers recognize a handful of situations where late filing is excused:

-- Delayed discovery of hidden damage — If roof damage, water intrusion, or mold was not visible or reasonably discoverable at the time of loss, some states (like Texas) allow the deadline clock to start from the date of discovery rather than the date of loss.
+- Delayed discovery of hidden damage.
+If roof damage, water intrusion, or mold was not visible or reasonably discoverable at the time of loss, some states allow the deadline clock to start from the date of discovery rather than the date of loss.
+In Texas, if you discover new or previously undisclosed damages, Texas law allows supplemental claims.

-- Disaster declarations — Following a major hurricane or federal disaster declaration, states may issue emergency orders that toll (pause) the claim filing deadline — giving affected homeowners additional time.
+- Disaster declarations.
+Following a major hurricane or federal disaster declaration, states may issue emergency orders that pause claim filing deadlines.
+California's state-of-emergency tolling is a clear example.

-- Policyholder incapacitation — If you were hospitalized, displaced, or otherwise unable to act, document this carefully.
-Courts may grant exceptions for circumstances beyond your control.
+- Policyholder incapacitation.
+If you were hospitalized, displaced, or otherwise unable to act, document this carefully.
+Some insurers accept late claims, especially if there are valid reasons for the delay.

 How to Document Damage and File on Time